Man arrested for Palm Beach Blvd. hit-and-run - NewsBreak

 Man arrested for Palm Beach Blvd. hit-and-run

-A man has been charged in connection with a deadly hit-and-run that happened early Sunday monring.
+A man has been charged in connection with a deadly hit-and-run that happened early Sunday morning.

 32-year-old Miguel Pascual Francisco was arrested and charged with the hit-and-run and driving without a license.